MechanicalRabbit/DataKnots.jl/doc/src/start.md

 # Paging

 Sometimes query results can be quite large.
-In this case it's helpful to `Take` or `Drop` items from a stream.
+In this case it's helpful to `Take` or `Drop` the first few items from a stream.
 Let's start by listing all 3 employees of our toy database.

     run(ChicagoData, It.department.employee)
     #=>